secureyourself7/python-keylogger/README.md

 ### Notes
-Cyrillic layout is implemented, meaning support for there languages: Russian, Russian - Moldava, Azeri, Belarusian, Kazakh, Kyrgyz, Mongolian, Tajik, Tatar, Serbian, Ukrainian, Uzbek.
+Cyrillic layout is implemented, meaning support for these languages: Russian, Russian - Moldava, Azeri, Belarusian, Kazakh, Kyrgyz, Mongolian, Tajik, Tatar, Serbian, Ukrainian, Uzbek.

 Please note, this repo is for educational purposes only.
 No contributors, major or minor, are responsible for any actions done by this program.